 How to Make a Strawberry Crunch Cheesecake

 Start off by making the cheesecake base.
 This is a quick two-ingredient golden Oreo crust.
-For a detailed guide to making this, see my recipe here.
+For a detailed guide to making this, see my dedicated recipe for Golden Oreo Crust.

-In a separate mixing bowl (or the bowl of a stand mixer fitted with a whisk attachment), add the heavy cream and powdered sugar.
+STEP 2: In a separate mixing bowl (or the bowl of a stand mixer fitted with a whisk attachment), add the heavy cream and powdered sugar.
 Beat this on a medium to high setting until you reach stiff peaks.
 Try to not over-beat as this will cause the cream to separate and will make it unpleasantly stiff.
-There is a fine balance between well whipped whipped cream and butter!

-Now, to make the strawberry layer in this cheesecake, spoon out about half a cup of your filling mixture and place it in a smaller mixing bowl.
+STEP 4: Now, to make the strawberry layer in this cheesecake, spoon out about half a cup of your filling mixture and place it in a smaller mixing bowl (image 1 below).
 Add freeze dried strawberry powder to this half a cup of cheesecake filling.
 Gently fold to incorporate.
 Again, you don't want to beat the air out of this and overwork it, but you want to ensure the strawberry powder is well distributed.
-This cream should turn light pink (colours may vary based on the type of powder used).
+This cream should turn light pink, though colours may vary based on the type of powder used (image 2 below).

-Add half of the vanilla filling to your golden Oreo cheesecake crust and spread in an even layer.
-Then add the strawberry filling and spread in an even layer, leaving about an inch around the edge.
-Finally, spoon the remaining vanilla filling over top and smooth into an even surface.
+STEP 5: Add half of the vanilla filling to your golden Oreo cheesecake crust and spread in an even layer (image 3 below).
+Then add the strawberry filling and spread in an even layer, leaving about an inch around the edge (images 4 and 5 below).
+Finally, spoon the remaining vanilla filling over top and smooth into an even surface (image 6 below).

 Tips on Whipped Cream for Cheesecake